 It’s so worth it to shop at stores with the best return policies.
-Ever buy a new pair of shoes that seemed great in the store, but after an hour of wearing them, you realize they’re horribly uncomfortable, and the store won’t take them back because you wore them outside?
+Ever buy a new pair of shoes that seemed great in the store, but after an hour of wearing them you realize they’re horribly uncomfortable, and the store won’t take them back because you wore them outside?

 Oh, and download the KCL app in order to learn about deals at all of these stores!

 1. American Eagle has one of the best return policies.

 As long as they don’t suspect policy abuse (you’re doing it every week) or fraud (you stole the jeans and now you’re trying to return them for money), you’re good.

 In fact, if you have your original receipt, there’s no time limit for a return window.
 A week later?
 A year later?
 As long as you’re being honest, there’s no end to their return period.

 If you don’t have a receipt, you can exchange the item or get a store credit for the current selling price.

 The only return exception?
 Bikini or swimsuit bottoms with the liner removed.

 2. Get a full refund for your broken blender from Costco a year after you bought it.